About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - In case of financial hardship, the membership fees may be waived partially or fully in individual basis by the Executive Board.
 Request for partial or full waiver must be made in writing to the Executive Committee.

-- The membership shall be valid for one term only.
-Members are required to pay membership dues at least 10 (ten) days prior to the scheduled NAG election date, in order to be eligible to vote in NAG election.
-A voting member is required to show an original, valid photo identification (ID) issued by government as determined by election commission.
+- The general membership shall be valid for one term only.
+Members are required to pay membership dues at least 30 (thirty) days prior to the scheduled candidate nomination date for NAG election, in order to be eligible to vote in NAG election.
+A voting member is required to show an original, valid Georgia photo identification (ID) issued by state of GA as determined by election commission.

 ARTICLE V: EXECUTIVE COMMITTEE MEMBERS